Zainul Arifin: Becoming the commander of Masyumi's Hezbollah

-Post-Independence
+Post-independence

 Zainul was then charged with representing the Masyumi Party's faction within the Central Indonesian National Committee (KNIP), the precursor to the People's Consultative Assembly (MPR), while continuing to hold the leadership of Hezbollah, which had also been integrated into the armed forces.
 During the Indonesian National Revolution, in addition to attending sessions of the KNIP which had been relocated several times due to the urgency of the situation then, Arifin also led guerrilla movements in Central Java and East Java during the first and second Dutch Military Aggressions.
-During the Dutch's second military offensive in December 1948, the Dutch military had successfully captured Yogyakarta and held both Sukarno and Hatta captive.
+During the Dutch's second military offensive in December 1948, the Dutch military successfully captured Yogyakarta and held both Sukarno and Hatta captive.
 During the state of emergency, the Working Committee of the KNIP was essentially non-functioning.
 Arifin was then involved as a member of the Central Government Commissariat in Java, part of the Emergency Government of the Republic of Indonesia (PDRI) located in Bukittinggi, West Sumatra.

 Zainul's main task was to consolidate the bodies waging guerrilla tactics under the command of General Sudirman.
-When the government merges all armed forces into the centralized Indonesian Armed Forces, Zainul Arifin was initially appointed secretary of the Armed Forces' top leadership.
-However, when many former members of the Hezbollah were not accepted as members of the military, citing that they weren't given modern education and only graduated of madrasas, he chose to resign and concentrate on the continuing struggle for civil political channels.
+When the government merged all armed forces into the centralized Indonesian Armed Forces, Zainul Arifin was initially appointed secretary of the Armed Forces' top leadership.
+However, when many former members of Hezbollah were not accepted as members of the military, citing that they weren't given modern education and only graduated from madrasas, he chose to resign and concentrate on the continuing struggle for civil political channels.

-Legislative and Executive Career
+Legislative and executive career

 With the Netherlands finally recognizing Indonesia's sovereignty on 27 December 1949, Zainul Arifin returned to Parliament as a representative of the Masyumi Party and later representative of the NU party when it finally broke away from Masyumi in 1952.
 A year later, Arifin was then involved in the executive branch after being appointed Deputy Prime Minister under Ali Sastroamidjojo's second premiership (1953–1955).